 Bottom Line: What’s The Difference Between UI and UX?

-Hopefully, our UX vs UI design guide will help you overcome all your doubts around these vital aspects of web design.
+Hopefully, our UX vs UI design guide will help you overcome all your doubts about these vital aspects of web design.
 However, you must know that this is only the tip of the iceberg, and there’s more to learn about both UI and UX.

 So, feel free to read more in detail about these factors from other resources, too, for a more intensive understanding.
 However, the two should be treated as interdependent rather than compared as to which is better between UX design vs UI design.